The list in brief

 Backup and Sync is free for all users with a Google account, and does just what it says: synchronizes files between Google Drive and selected folders on your hard drive.
 Drive File Stream creates a virtual drive on your computer, and includes business collaboration features like syncing individual files, or seeing who’s currently editing a document.

-Businesses who already use Google Workspace and are looking for a simple solution may find what they need here, but it’s definitely one of the more bare-bones approaches, lacking some of the advanced sync features of other solutions on this list like version history or user management.
+Businesses who already use Google Workspace and are looking for a simple solution may find what they need here, but it’s definitely one of the more bare-bones approaches, lacking some of the advanced sync features of other solutions on this list like advanced version history or user management.

-Learn more about the platform in our Google Drive review.
+Read our Google Drive review.

 Dropbox is another popular backup and sync solution which has made great strides in providing a robust yet simple business solution.
-However, plans start at $12 per user a month, so it’s not the cheapest solution on this list.
+However, plans start at $9.99 per user a month, so it’s not the cheapest solution on this list.

-The Team plan includes an admin login to manage multiple users and teams, with audit log and granular sharing permissions.
+The Team plan includes an admin login to manage multiple users and teams, with an audit log and granular sharing permissions.
 File transfers are secured with 256-bit AES (Advanced Encryption Standard) and SSL/TLS (Secure Sockets Layer/Transport Layer Security) encryption, although encryption keys are held by Dropbox.

 There are some clever innovations at work here, too.
 LAN syncing searches for files on local servers before the cloud, to speed up sharing, while Smart Sync enables you to see files without having to store them locally.

 All in all, Dropbox is a thoroughly tested, well-trusted, industry-leading solution, with plenty of business features to help your team get more done, faster.
-Our Dropbox Business review gives further details on the platform, while our Dropbox review discusses the personal version.

 Egnyte is a file sync solution built for modern businesses, with a focus on risk and cost reduction for teams of all sizes.